anshultaak/Readme/tst/README.md

 ### When we run the script and, in case we face some error, we can check the error with developer tools.

 ### We can log in to Azure and go to the server to check the health of the application.
-There, we can check if the application is running properly or not
+There, we can check if the application is running properly or not.